 - Provide current supporters with referral links and social copy

 - Secure a partner to match incoming first-time donations

-You started your sprint with the long-term goal to increase new donors by 50 percent on Giving Tuesday.
+You started your sprint with the long-term goal to increase new donors by 50 percent.
 Now, at this moment, you have a solution that will help you achieve this goal—put it down on a whiteboard.

 Create Your Story